Skip to content

 • Yellow food coloring: This isn’t necessary, and you can leave it out if you prefer not to use it, but it does give you that beautiful vibrant yellow color.

-How to Make Cream Cheese Lemon Frosting
+How to Make Lemon Cream Cheese Frosting

-1. Mix cream cheese and butter.
+• Mix cream cheese and butter.
 Cream them together in a large bowl until they are light and fluffy.
 An electric mixer works well for this part.

-2. Stir in the remaining ingredients.
+• Stir in the remaining ingredients.
 Stir in the sugar, fresh lemon juice and zest, vanilla, and salt and mix until everything is creamy.

-3. Adjust as needed.
+• Adjust as needed.
 Taste and add more lemon if desired.
 If you need the frosting thicker, add more powdered sugar.

-4. Spread or pipe the icing onto your lemon cupcakes, layered cake, or all your baked treats!
+• Spread or pipe the icing onto your lemon cupcakes, layered cake, or all your baked treats!

-1. Thin the frosting.
+• Thin the frosting.
 If it is too thick, you can thin it out with a small splash of milk until you’ve reached the desired consistency.

-2. Thicken the frosting.
+• Thicken the frosting.
 If it is too thin, try adding more powdered sugar, a tablespoon at a time until you’ve reached the desired consistency.

 Piping lemon frosting on cupcakes.

-Lots of Ways to Use Lemon Frosting!
+Ways to Use Lemon Cream Cheese Frosting

 Storage

-The frosting is best stored in an airtight container for up to 3 days in the refrigerator.
+• Store: The frosting is best stored in an airtight container for up to 3 days in the refrigerator.
 Cakes and cupcakes that are frosted should be refrigerated within 2 hours.

-Yes, you can store it in the freezer in an airtight container for up to 3 months.
+• Freeze: Freeze in an airtight container for up to 3 months.
 Let it thaw out in the fridge and then come to room temperature on the counter.
 Give it an additional whip for a minute or two before spreading it on your cakes.

 Lemon cream cheese frosting in mixing bowl.